-Online Erlang Calculator - for Call Centre Staffing (Version 3.2)
+Erlang Calculator - for Call Centre Staffing (Online Version 5.0)

-- If you have 200 calls per hour, then enter the number of incoming calls as 200 and the period is 60 minutes.
+- If you have 200 calls per hour, then enter the number of incoming contacts as 200 and the period is 60 minutes.

 - Put in your Service Level target and time.
 So if you wanted to handle 90% of calls in 15 seconds, put in 90 and 15.
 If you are uncertain of this the industry "average" is 80% of calls answered in 20 seconds.